Bobby Smith (defensive back)

-Robert Lee Smith (born July 5, 1938) is an American former professional football cornerback in the National Football League (NFL).
-He played for the Los Angeles Rams (1962–1965) and the Detroit Lions (1965–1966).
+Robert Lee Smith (born July 5, 1938) is an American former professional football player who was a cornerback and safety in the National Football League (NFL).
+After playing college football for the UCLA Bruins, he played in the NFL for the Los Angeles Rams (1962–1965) and the Detroit Lions (1965–1966).
 He was also a kick and punt returner.